 The laws and penalties for fights, even between friends, can be much harsher than in Australia.
 You can end up spending days or weeks in adult prison, even while investigations are taking place.

 Party venues overseas, such as clubs, bars and festival sites, might not have the same strict safety standards as at home.
 Use your judgement – if you are concerned that a venue is becoming too crowded, it's probably time to get out and move on.
 Nightclub fires, balcony collapses and crowd crushes do occur overseas.
-Simple steps like checking the nearest exit and thinking of an alternate way out are a smart move.
+Simple steps like checking the nearest exit and thinking of an alternative way out are a smart move.
 And if you see something suspicious, report it to the staff.

 Take care around water